ossec/archive-ossec.github.io-archive/README.md

 14. Repeat steps 7-10 until your blog content looks right.
 15. Replace ossec.github.io/blog.html with _project/_build/html/_blog.html.
 16. Copy the HTML version of your blog from _project/_build/html/blog/posts to ossec.github.io/blog/posts/.
-17. Run *make clean*.
-18. cd to the top level ossec.github.io
+17. cd to the top level ossec.github.io
-19. Push all the revisions to ossec.github.io.
+18. Push all the revisions to ossec.github.io.